2020.07.11 Coaxial Summer Series

 2020.03.18 Coronavirus/COVID-19 Update

 In addition to the show, our thesis work will also culminate in the form of a book.
 I am going ahead with creating and printing my books as I had originally planned.
 I will be sharing my book freely and openly in digital PDF form, but I also want to offer printed copies for those who want them.
-I'll be opening up pre-orders for the book in April (they will be made and shipped by May/June).
+I'll be opening up pre-orders for the book in advance of their printing in May/June.